armypele1/SPACEHULK_VR/README.md

 # SPACEHULK_VR
-Group 13 Durham University project - VR board game Please refer to the user manual for guidance on how to fully utilize all aspects of SPACEHULK_VR
+Please refer to the user manual PDF for guidance on how to fully utilize all aspects of SPACEHULK_VR